grafana/explore-traces/src/README.md

 - A Grafana Cloud account
 - A Grafana stack in Grafana Cloud with a configured [Tempo data source](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/data-sources/tempo/configure-tempo-data-source/) receiving tracing data

-To use Explore Traces with Grafana open source or Grafana Enterprise, you need:
+To use Explore Traces with self-hosted Grafana open source or Grafana Enterprise, you need:

 - Your own Grafana instance running 11.2 or newer
 - Tempo 2.6 or newer